Protein Coconut Almond Butter Cookies

 • Coconut Almond Butter – I really like the brand MaraNatha.
 If you use a regular almond butter (that doesn’t have coconut flavor), and want these cookies to taste very coconut-y, just add a little extra coconut extract to make up for it!

-• Vanilla Protein Powder – I used Earth Chimp, as the flavor is pretty mild.
+• Vanilla Protein Powder – I used Orgain Vanilla, as the flavor is pretty mild.
 You can use whatever brand you like best; would not recommend a flavorless one though, as we are getting some of our sweetness from the protein powder.
 I usually don’t use protein powder in my recipes, but you can’t tell there is protein powder in this because we don’t use a ton.

 • Flour – if you are gluten-free, you should be able to swap this for a gluten-free option.